- 3,127 people have been sent to Nauru or PNG as part of offshore processing arrangements

 Numbers of people in the offshore processing centres

 The graph below illustrates the numbers of people in the offshore processing centres over time (called Regional Processing Centres by the government).
 The Manus Island centre was closed in October 2017.
-There are still 245 people in Nauru’s centre, as of 31 May 2018.
+As at 30 September 2018, there are still 163 people in Nauru Regional Processing Centre.

 The early days of Operation Sovereign Borders saw a rapid increase in the numbers sent to Manus Island.
 In January 2014, the numbers peaked at 1,353 people.
 Since then, there has been a slow decline until October 2017, when there were 690 men before the centre was closed.